kbdharun/Java-Programs/Class/Sep_26_class/notes.md

 ## Commands

 - `javap java.lang.Throwable` displays the exceptions available in java.
-- `javap java.lang.Thread` diplays the exceptions and whether it is interrupted (check) or not.
+- `javap java.lang.Thread` displays the exceptions and whether it is interrupted (check) or not.

 ## Exception